buildah-commit

 --timestamp seconds

 Set the create timestamp to seconds since epoch to allow for deterministic builds (defaults to current time).
-By default, the created timestamp is changed
+By default, the created timestamp is changed and written into the image

-and written into the image manifest with every commit, causing the image's sha256 hash to be different even if the sources are exactly the same otherwise.
+manifest with every commit, causing the image's sha256 hash to be different even if the sources are exactly the same otherwise.
+When --timestamp is set, the created timestamp is al

-All files committed to the layers of the image will be created with the timestamp.
+ways set to the time specified and therefore not changed, allowing the image's sha256 to remain the same.
+All files committed to the layers of the image will be created with the time

 --tls-verify bool-value

 Require HTTPS and verification of certificates when talking to container registries (defaults to true).
-TLS verification cannot be used when talking to an
+TLS verification cannot be used when talking to an insecure registry.

 --unsetenv env